 West Lake Park

 Ola had her exam in an education centre on the northwest side of town.
-So, this gave me a little time to explore and I was resolute to make the most of it.
+This gave me a little time to explore and I was resolute to make the most of it.

 First I dropped into a local temple, with a tiny two yuan entry fee.
 There was a lot to read there, albeit in Chinese, and not much else.
-The place did have an incredibly charismatic and jovial ticket seller, however, who wanted to practice his limited English.
+The place had an incredibly charismatic and jovial ticket seller, who wanted to practice his limited English.

 After that, I had about two hours to explore the West Lake Park just on the North West side of the city.